With summer winding down in Muskogee, now is a great time to get a head start on air conditioner maintenance.

 Some of the work we do involves:

-There’s also some work you can do alone between professional tune-ups.
-It only takes about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+You only need about an hour to clean your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?